OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:62

-Then they made signs to his father, to find out what he would like to name the child.
+Then they gestured to his father, to find out what he would like to name the child.

 ## Luke 1:63

-He asked for a writing tablet, and to everyone’s astonishment he wrote, “His name is John.”
+He asked for a writing tablet, and to everyone’s surprise he wrote, “His name is John.”

 ## Luke 1:64